TA2 Facility 24 – Swedish Planetary Ices Laboratory

-The Stirling Planetary Ices Laboratory is used to investigate thermophysical processes of planets and minor bodies.
+The Swedish Planetary Ices Laboratory is used to investigate thermophysical processes of planets and minor bodies.
 Its facilities have been used to simulate the environmental conditions on Earth, Mars, comets and asteroids.The equipment available for investigations (see images) includes:

 1. Dirty thermal vacuum chamber (DTVC) with cold shroud, capable of maintaining atmospheric pressures from 10E-5 to 10E3 mbar at temperatures as low as -140ºC.
 The chamber can accommodate experiments up to approx. 58 cm dia x 40 cm height.
 Mars atmospheric conditions can be maintained for several days;